getodk/docs/odkx-src/docs-tech-guide.rst

    Finally, you can open an :ref:`editor of your choice <choose-editor>` and work on the documentation.

-   The source files for documentation text are in these directories:
+   The source files for documentation text are in these directory:

-   :file:`odk1-src`
-      Files for the pages at https://docs.odk-x.org :file:`odkx-src`
+   :file:`odkx-src`
-      Files for the pages at https://docs.odk-x.org/odk-x :file:`shared-src`
+      Files for the pages at https://docs.odk-x.org/
-      Files for pages shared by both ODK1 and ODK-X docs.
-      (This page and the other contributor guide pages.)

    If you're going to write or edit documentation text, please read: